DionysosKM-tii/monitoring_application/README.md

 Start the postgis DB by running: `docker compose up -d`
 Once the DB is up, perform the migrations by running: `alembic upgrade head`.

+Copy template.env to .env and modify the variables as needed.
+Keep the existing values to have the defaults,
+and for the missing values, follow the explanation in the file.

 ## Run the application
 To run the application run: `python -m uvicorn backend.app:app --reload`.
 This will have the application running on: `http://localhost:8000`